Robert Fairfax (Royal Navy officer): Political difficulties

 Consequent on the death of Sir Clowdisley Shovell (22 Oct.
 1707), a promotion of flag-officers was made on 8 January 1708.
 Fairfax, by his seniority, was properly included, and a commission as Vice Admiral of the Blue was made out for him.
 This was signed by the Lord High Admiral, and was gazetted.
 It was then cancelled, and Lord Dursley, who was much his junior, was, by the political interest of his family, made Vice Admiral of the Blue in his stead, with seniority of 10 January.
 Fairfax, naturally indignant at this unworthy treatment, refused all further service.
 Prince George obtained for him a commission as rear-admiral, and half-pay equal to that of the rank which he had been deprived of and on 20 June 1708 had him nominated a member of the Council of the Lord High Admiral.
 With the Prince's death, 28 October 1708, this appointment came to an end, and Fairfax retired altogether from naval life.

 Political career

 At a by-election in 1713 he was returned to Parliament for the city of York, but lost his seat in the general election after the accession of George I. He had meantime been elected an Alderman of York, of which city he was further elected Lord Mayor in 1715.
-He spent the remainder of his life in these, and other local duties, and in the management and development of his handsome property.
+He spent the remainder of his life in these, and other local duties, and in the management and development of his handsome property, Newton Kyme Hall.